Understanding ACOS vs. ROAS: A Guide to Profitability

 💸 How to Calculate a Break-Even ACOS

-To calculate your break-even ACOS, use this formula:
+To find your break-even ACOS, use the following formula:

 Break-even ACOS = 100% – Profit Margin

-If your product’s profit margin is 30%, your break-even ACOS is 70%.
-Spend more than that, and you’re losing money.
+For example, if your product’s profit margin is 30%, your break-even ACOS is 70%.
+Any spending above that results in a loss.

 🧰 Strategies to Lower ACOS and Increase Profit